Kate Pang: Ventures

-Today, Kandie Family produces a myriad of family oriented programs ranging from cooking to mummy tips and even charity work.
+In May 2021, Pang and host Marcus Chin opened a Sichuan restaurant named Tian Tian You Yu at 111 Somerset, and later a second outlet located along East Coast Road area.

 Personal life

-Born Pang Xin Yi 庞心怡, she legally changed her name to Kate Pang Lei Xin 庞蕾馨.
+Born Pang Xin-yi (庞心怡), she legally changed her name to Kate Pang Lei-xin (庞蕾馨).

+Pang's parents divorced when she was two and was raised by her grandmother.
+She subsequently moved to Taipei to study and stayed with her cousin.

-Pang is married to fellow actor Andie Chen, her co-star from Joys of Life and Break Free.
+Pang is married to actor Andie Chen, her co-star from Joys of Life and Break Free.
 They dated secretly after first meeting on the set of Joy of Life and married in November 2013.
 Their son Aden was born in 2014.
 They were expecting their second child in early 2015 but Pang suffered a miscarriage in April.

 The couple also have a daughter, Avery, who was born in 2016.